 * If your license was issued before January 15, 2013, the deadline to submit your recertification is January 31, 2018.

-* If your license was issued on or after 15, 2013, the deadline to recertify is five years after the date the license was issued.
+* If your license was issued on or after January 15, 2018, the deadline to recertify is THREE years after the date the license was issued.